Lake of reflections

 Here have been found even pieces of clothing, glass beads (ie. women were present), ring, spear.

 Local legends have the following explanation:

 A king of Kannauj (ancient land south from Gharval Himalaya) Jasdhawal was on an important pilgrimage to praise the Goddess Nanda Devi.
-Somehow he disregarded advice of religious counsellors and behaved in an arrogant way.
+Somehow he disregarded the advice of religious counselors and behaved in an arrogant way.

-Thus Goddess sent a terrible storm on poor piligrims and they all were killed on spot.
+Thus Goddess sent a terrible storm on poor pilgrims and they all were killed on spot.